Funekyo/Ujiki/Documents/Basics of Zen Buddhism.md

 *Anitya* is often collapsed into “everything changes,” which oversimplifies both scope and context.

 Curiously, *dharma* are said to be not-self and impermanent, while *saṃskāra*—fabricated or conditioned things—are said to be *duḥkha*.
-The significance of this asymmetry remains unresolved across traditions.
+The significance of this disctinction remains unresolved across traditions.

 ---

-*Nirvāṇa* is the express goal of the Buddhist path—but without consensus on what it actually is.
+*Nirvāṇa* is the express goal of the Buddhist path but there is no consensus on what it actually is.

 At root, the word is metaphorical: *nir* (“out”) + *vāṇa* (“blowing”)—the extinguishing of a flame.